arangodb/arangodb-tinkerpop-provider/demo/README.md

 ### Create a TinkerPop Graph

-We create a TinkerPop graph backed by ArangoDB using the `ArangoDBConfigurationBuilder` to set up the connection parameters:
+We create a TinkerPop graph backed by ArangoDB using the `ArangoDBConfigurationBuilder` to set up the connection
+parameters:

+[//]: <> (@formatter:off)
 ```java
 // create Tinkerpop graph backed by ArangoDB
 Configuration conf = new ArangoDBConfigurationBuilder() (1)